Things Can Change on Your LinkedIn Profile Overnight . . . Keep an Eye on It!

 We reviewed his profile first, and then took a look at my LinkedIn profile . . . so he could get an idea of what he needed to do with his profile.

-When viewing my profile, he noticed that my education didn’t show up in my profile “intro”.
-That’s the section at the very top of the profile that includes your photo, headline, “See contact info” and number of connections.
+When viewing my profile, he noticed that my education info didn’t show up in my profile “intro”.
+That’s the section at the very top of the profile that includes your photo, headline, contact info, etc.

 I have no idea how long it was missing from that spot.
 All education information was still intact under my Experience section.